Applying for a Grant

 Previously-funded organizations should refer to the Proposal Stage, further down this page.

 As a family-led foundation, the Roy A. Hunt Foundation funds a broad range of organizations reflecting the diverse interests of individual Trustees.
-In FY 13-14, the Foundation will pay grants totaling around $3 million.
-You can download a list of grants from our 2012 and 2013 fiscal years and/or review a map of grantees to learn more about our recent grants.
+In FY15, the Foundation will pay grants totaling around $3.1 million.
+To learn more about our recent grants, you can download a list of grants paid in 2013 and 2014 fiscal years and/or review an interactive map of grantees.

 Please read through all of the instructions below before you choose to submit an inquiry or proposal.